tsmx/secure-config/README.md

 > Easy and secure configuration management.

-Manage JSON based configurations with AES encrypted secrets and optional HMAC validation to ensure data integrity.
+Manage JSON based configurations with AES encrypted secrets for multiple environments/stages.

+Optional features:
+- HMAC validation of configurations to ensure data integrity
+- setting of environment variables out of configuration items

 Works with CommonJS and ESM/ECMAScript.
 Ships with a [SBOM](#SBOM) to meet regulatory requirements.